 Transfer here to the Sakura-dori Subway Line.

-Atsuta Jingu Shrine is a 7 minute walk from this station.
-This shrine is 1,900 years old and one of the most important Shinto shrines in Japan.
+Atsuta Jingu Shrine is a seven-minute walk from this station.
+Founded about 1,900 years ago, it is one of Japan’s most important Shinto shrines.

 A route map for the Meijo & Meiko Lines